Antilamer1709/microservices-article/README.md

 ### (Optional) branches
 If branch is (Optional) that mean that those changes is out of the scope of the presentation but there are available ways to further refactoring

+## Database
+To query a database (if it's available on a branch) just login to the http://localhost:8080/h2-console